junder-git/aoe2_setup_guide_backup/README.md

 Fair price ratio for this unit needs to be 100 food to 80 gold...

-Selling 100 batch of food drops fair price by 3,
+Selling 100 batch of food drops fair price by fixed amount of 3 regardsless of available res bank,

 So 700~ food send gets this to 100 food to 80 gold spend in fair price...